Dead People Server

 Norma Shearer (actress) -- Dead.
 Heart attack.
 Died June 12, 1983.
 Born August 10, 1900.
 Won an Oscar, married to MGM boy-wonder Irving Thalberg.
 IMDb FindAGrave

-George Shearing (jazz pianist) -- Alive.
+George Shearing (jazz pianist) -- Dead.
+Congestive heart failure.
+Died February 14, 2011.
 Born August 13, 1919.
-"Lullaby Of Birdland," still performing!
-Home Page IMDb
+"Lullaby Of Birdland," performed until late in his life.
+Home Page IMDb Obituary

 Robert Sheckley (writer) -- Dead.
 Brain aneurysm/heart disease.
 Died December 9, 2005.
 Born July 16, 1928.
 Mostly wrote humorous SF, probably best-known for Immortality, Inc., later made into the movie Freejack.
 Dead People Server Photo Gallery Home Page IMDb